karolinakwasny/ft_transcendence/README.md

 **Note:**
 - This application is hosted entirely on free-tier services.
 - As a result, the initial load may take **50 seconds or more** if the app has been inactive.
+- The frontend will load first, allowing you to view the site, but the backend (e.g., login functionality) may take a little longer to fully initialize.
 - This delay happens because the server enters a sleep state after **15 minutes** of inactivity.
 - Once active, the app runs smoothly.